rob42/freeboard-installer/README.md

-#Freeboard Installer
+##Freeboard Installer

  Installer to aid in freeboard setup tasks.
 It loads the arduinos, calibrates the IMU, and converts charts.

-Its a first cut, and probably going to have some problems.
-In particular its only tested in a basic way on my Linux dev systems, so it may not work as well, or at all on Windows or Mac.
-If you can test for me that would be appreciated :-)

-##Basic installation process is:
+###Basic installation process is:

  Download and install the current Arduino IDE from http://http://arduino.cc/en/Main/Software.